entechlog/dbt-snow-mask/README.md

   ```

 > ✅ Please refer to the release version in dbt hub for the latest revision

+# How to configure database and schema for the masking policy ?

+By default this process creates the masking policies in same directory as the database objects.
+You can change this default behavior by using following parameters in your `dbt_project.yml`

+* `use_common_masking_policy_db` (optional): Flag to enable the usage of a common db/schema for all masking policies.
+Valid values are “True” OR "False"
+* `common_masking_policy_db` (optional): The database name for creating masking policies
+* `common_masking_policy_schema` (optional): The schema name for creating masking policies

 # How to apply masking policy ?